PROTECTING PERSONAL INFORMATION OF INVESTORS

 112 Kent Street

 Credential Asset Management Inc. is a mutual fund dealer and the principal distributor of funds offered by Northwest & Ethical Investments L.P..
 As well, Credential Asset Management Inc. Mutual Funds Investment Specialists offer approximately 2,500 third-party funds through credit union branches across Canada.

-Credential Securities Inc. is a full-service investment dealer, offering investors stocks, bonds, mutual funds, and other investment products through licensed Investment Advisors.
-Credential Securities is a member of the Investment Dealers Association of Canada, and a member of the Canadian Investor Protection Fund.
+Credential Securities is a full-service investment dealer, offering investors stocks, bonds, mutual funds, and other investment products through licensed Investment Advisors.
+Credential Securities is a member of the Investment Industry Regulator Organization of Canada, and a member of the Canadian Investor Protection Fund.

 Credential Direct is a division of Credential Securities Inc. Credential Direct provides investors with direct access to self-managed investing services via the Internet, or by speaking with a representative.
 Investors can access the services through www.credentialdirect.com or, for credit union members, through their credit union's dedicated Internet portal.

 Credential investWELL is offered by Credential Securities.
 Credential investWELL provides investors with the opportunity to invest in a low cost model portfolio (composed of ETFs and/or mutual funds) designed and managed based on their individual investment objectives.
 Investors can access the services through www.credentialinvestwell.com

 Credential Correspondent Partners is a division of Credential Securities.
 Credential Correspondent Partners provides custody, trading, clearing, processing and reporting services for portfolio managers and independent wealth management firms.